nboldhq/docs/src/business-scenarios/project-management-template.md

 * Milestones (First International office opening, outsource building the Android and IOS application)
 * Next Steps (Find a venture for the next party, Revise the employee handbook)

-_Planner is currently replicated in the inverse.
-So, for Planner you need to create the tasks displayed in the opposite of what you want to show in the Teams that will be created from the template._

 [![](https://downloads.intercomcdn.com/i/o/166321670/f11558266cc40b8449b708c6/Screen+Shot+2019-11-27+at+2.51.42+PM.png =906x584)](https://downloads.intercomcdn.com/i/o/166321670/f11558266cc40b8449b708c6/Screen+Shot+2019-11-27+at+2.51.42+PM.png)

 6\.
 Also, add a profile image to the Original Team, this image will be replicated to each Team Created.